SjoerdV/CaCAzureDevOpsPipeline/docs/GULM-README.md

 Update the 3 empty 'placeholder' functions in `Scripts\M365\PnP-HelperFunctions.ps1` to your liking so they will perform their function of fetching and manipulating items in the SharePoint List.

-1. `Add-GuestExpirationToSharePointList`
+1. `Add-GuestExpirationToSharePointList` -> This function should add or update the main SharePoint list item for the provided UPN
-1. `Get-GuestReactivationsFromSharePointList`
+1. `Get-GuestReactivationsFromSharePointList` -> This function should return a collection of SharePoint List Items with all necessary UPN values contained in the Title column.
-1. `Remove-GuestFromSharePointList`
+1. `Remove-GuestFromSharePointList` -> This function should removed a list item for the provided UPN from the main SharePoint list

-> **Tip:** to connect to SharePoint-Online use the built-in function call
+> **Tip:** to connect to SharePoint-Online use the following built-in function call provided by the scaffold.
 >
 > ```powershell
 > $global:siteUrlTarget = "$($global:jsonenvironmentMisc.tenantUrl)/sites/[yoursite]"